 The contract language includes an attachment that outlines the Audit process over three phases (Pre-Audit, On-Site, and Post Audit), including corrective actions if needed.
-The Auditor received a flash drive containing files supporting the Pre-Audit Tool information in September.
-During the Pre-Audit phase, the Auditor worked with CRJ's PREA Coordinator, Heriberto Crespo, the Assistant Director of Standards and Quality Insurance.
+The Auditor received a flash drive containing files supporting the Pre-Audit Tool information in April.
+During the Pre-Audit phase, the Auditor worked with CRJ's PREA Coordinator, Heriberto Crespo, the Assistant Director of Standards and Quality Assurance.
 Information was exchanged through emails and phone contact to provide clarity of information provided and where additional information to support compliance was requested.
-The Auditor provided to CRJ, during the Pre-Audit phase, a review of information submitted with questions on information provided or request for additional information to support compliance.
+The Auditor provided during the Pre-Audit phase a review of information submitted with questions on information provided or request for additional information to support compliance.
 Information was provided to the Auditor in advance of the site visit with other documents provided during the site visit.
-The Auditor provided the agency with a tentative idea of the audit day during a video call, including approximate times on-site and the list of targeted populations that would need to be identified.
-The Auditor encouraged the agency to use the information on-line about the audit process to work with staff, so they had an increased level of comfort to what the audit process was and what to expect.
-The Auditor arrived in Boston on October 26th after obtaining a negative test for COVID-19 in preparation for the audit.
-The Auditor arrived at the facility at 7:45 am.
-Program Monitors, whose position is the primary staff responsible for custody supervision in McGrath House, greeted the Auditor.
-The Auditor provided identification and received a copy of the facility PREA brochure consistent with documentation noted in the files.
-After some informal interactions with residents and staff, the Auditor was escorted to a second-floor conference room/computer lab.
-This space would serve as the private interview space for the Auditor while on site.
-The room was the primary workspace for the Auditor during the audit, which allowed for appropriate social distancing.
-The Auditor, staff, and residents all wore masks throughout the day.
-Like all individuals in the environment, the Auditor underwent daily temperature monitoring consistent with CDC guidelines for institutional settings.
+The Auditor provided the agency with a tentative idea of the audit day during a call, including approximate times on-site and the list of targeted populations that would need to be identified.
+The Auditor encouraged the agency to use the information online about the audit process to work with staff, so they had an increased level of comfort to what the audit process was and what to expect.
+The Auditor arrived in Buffalo on May 23, 2021.
+The Auditor arrived at the facility at 7:45 am on May 24th.
+Program Monitors, whose position is the primary staff responsible for custody supervision in LightHouse, greeted the Auditor.
+The Auditor provided identification and received a copy of the facility PREA brochure consistent with the files' documentation.
+After some informal interactions with staff, the Auditor was escorted to the staff break area that would serve as the interview space.
+The Auditor, staff, and residents all wore masks throughout the two days.

-An entrance meeting was held with Mr. Crespo, Matt LeFrancois Manager of Reentry Services, Gabriella Priest, Director of Innovation, Implementation, and Development.
-Also present were the Community Support Specialist, a Shift Supervisor, and the Intake and Release Coordinator.
+A virtual entrance meeting was held with Mr. Crespo, LightHouse Director Kimberly Kadziolka, Assistant Director Jackie Diggs, CRJ's VP of Human Resources and Culture Director Pierre Lubin, HR Manager Monique Mosho, Julie Finn SJS Implementation Manager and Talent Acquisition Specialist Stacey Newman.
 The Auditor thanked the facility for their work to prepare the Pre-Audit tool and supporting documentation.
 The Auditor then explained his background and experience in auditing, the audit's goals, and what to expect throughout the two full-day visit.
-The Auditor reviewed the tentative schedule of tours, interviews, supporting documentation verifications, and that he expected to be on-site for 18 to 20 hours over the two days.
-The Auditor was onsite for a total of 20.25 hours in the two days (Day 1 7:45a-7:00p, Day 2 5:30a-2:30p), allowing for observation of staff and resident interactions across the three shifts.
+The Auditor reviewed the tentative schedule of tours, interviews, supporting documentation verifications, and expected to be on-site for 18 to 20 hours over the two days.
+The Auditor was on-site for a total of 18.75 hours in the two days (Day 1 7:45a-6:00p, Day 2 6:30a-2:30p), allowing for observation of staff and resident interactions across the three shifts.
 The Auditor finished the meeting by reviewing the fairness of the process, the reason for the interviewees' random selection, and how the Auditor formulates conclusions in determining compliance.
-The Auditor received the current population roster for the facility, which included ten residents.
-The Auditor worked with the Agency PREA Coordinator to identify the key staff who would make up the administrative interviews and the specialized interviews.
-The facility has vacancies in the Director and Assistant Director's positions.
-Director Lisa Chute had moved to a larger CRJ program two weeks earlier in another part of the city but came to participate in the audit as she and Mr. LeFrancois are sharing the daily management of McGrath House until her replacement can start.
+The Auditor received the current population roster for the facility, which included 23 residents.
+In October, the Auditor had completed the interviews for the Agency Head, PREA Coordinator, and Human Services Director in Boston, MA, at a facility near their corporate offices.